 On this page

-It’s important to understand that SMSFs should only pay expenses that are:
+Your SMSFs should only pay expenses that are:

 - Allowed for under superannuation legislation and the SMSF’s trust deed

-- Consistent with implementing the SMSF’s investment strategy
+- Consistent with implementing the SMSF’s investment strategy.

 What are the general principles to follow?

-No expense-splitting is necessary for any costs associated with collecting and processing fund member contributions or on the insurance premiums paid on behalf of members.
+No expense-splitting is necessary for costs associated with collecting and processing fund member contributions or on the insurance premiums paid on behalf of members.
 However, splitting is necessary for most other types of SMSF expenses.

 What SMSF expenses are tax deductible?